triss90/senbee_codetest_1_task_manager/README.md

 ## Getting Started
 1. Clone this repository.
-2. Set up your local environment and import the `db/schema.sql` file or use the provided sqlite database.
+2. Set up your local environment and import the `db/schema.sql` file, or use the provided sqlite database in `db/task_manager.db`.
 3. Build the application according to the requirements.

 ## Bonus Points